Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 2.0.8 =
+IMPORTANT!
+Addresses unexpected behavior when refreshing the page in Internet Explorer.
 = 2.0.5 =
 Fixes issue with latest update where some shortcodes become unavailable.
 = 2.0.0 =